From MozillaZine Knowledge Base

 Email providers typically impose a hourly and/or daily send limit based on either how many messages you send, or the total number of recipients.
 If you send 2 messages to 5 recipients that would count as 10 recipients.
 Gmail has a much lower sending limit for a email client than webmail, and will temporarily suspend an account if it exceeds the sending limit.

-If you need to send a lot of mail consider using the SMTP server provided by MailChimp (they have both free and commercial accounts) instead of your email provider's SMTP server with your account, or using either Yahoo Groups or Google Groups as your mailing list manager.
+If you need to send a lot of mail consider using the SMTP server provided by MailChimp (they have both free and commercial accounts) instead of your email provider's SMTP server with your account, or using either Yahoo Groups , Google Groups or groups.io as your mailing list manager.

 Mailing list name is not a valid e-mail address